-An available option on all models is additional orderable SAPs (FC 3396).
+An option available on all models is additional orderable SAPs (FC 1883).
 These additional SAPs increase the capacity of the channel subsystem to perform I/O operations, usually suggested for Transaction Processing Facility (TPF) environments.
+The maximum number of optional additional orderable SAPs depends on the configuration and the number of available uncharacterized PUs.
+The number of SAPs are listed in Table 3-4.